pamelatech/ACRminprofile/MinACRProfile-0.1.md

  3. When no ACR requirements were part of the authentication request, but the IDP returns an ACR claim any way.
 RP’s that enforce the rules in the ACR Validation section of this profile can safely process assertions where ACR is either voluntary or essential, but the RP may reject more assertions in the former case, leading to less positive user experience.

-### Multiple Authentication Contexts
-Neither [SAML2] nor [OIDC] explicitly supported the concept of an IDP returning more authentication contexts than the one that the IDP matched due to an RP request, however many modern implementations of both SAML and OpenID Connect have overloaded the ACR claim because there are strong business needs to communicate various contexts that the user may be operating in.
-This profile defines an optional additional claim that can be configured for each of [SAML2] and [OIDC] to equivalently solve the problem.
-NOTE that this custom claim can only be trusted if the IDP advertises that the claim is protected – accepting a claim of the same name without verifying that the IDP implementation is managing that claim as a security claim would create a security vulnerability, since other actors could populate those claim values with non-authoritative values.
-### Authentication Methods (AMR)
-Authentication methods (AMR) were created in [OIDC] as a mechanism for providing evidence around how an authentication ceremony was completed.
-There is no concept of AMR in [SAML2] - this profile defines an optional additional claim that can be implemented by [SAML2] providers to equivalently support this feature.
-NOTE that this custom SAML attribute can only be trusted if the IDP advertises in metadata that the claim is protected – accepting a claim of the same name without verifying that the IDP implementation is managing that claim as a security claim would create a vulnerability, since other actors could populate those claim values with non-authoritative values.
-### Comparison Matching
-Comparisons where a listed authentication context is matched against comparative operators such as “minimum”, “maximum” exist in SAML2 but not in OpenID Connect.
-The issue with comparison matching is that both parties must understand the entire set involved in a request including unlisted authentication contexts that may be set members.
-### Authentication Context Declaration References
-This is a SAML concept that doesn’t exist in OpenID Connect and is therefore ignored in this specification.
 ## Authentication Context in Protocol Agnostic Terms
 Each of SAML 2.0 [SAML2] and OpenID Connect 1.0 [OIDC] have concepts of authentication context, and of agreement to evaluate security context matching a specific authentication context class reference (ACR).
 ACR-related functionality falls into five distinct phases.

 #### Discovery of ACR Metadata
 A mechanism for automated lookup of standardized configuration properties for a given participant in a federated process.